top of page

 Still from This Existence is Material (2003)

-Sasha’s essay films and experimental shorts, often filmed in 16mm, embrace a personal, artisanal approach to craft; she has had solo shows / retrospectives at the Library of Congress, Microscope Gallery in NYC and ADA Gallery in Richmond, and screened at Kassel Dokfest, Rencontres Internationales Paris/Berlin; Vox Populi; Anthology Film Archives; Pacific Film Archive; the Brooklyn Museum; the Museum of the Moving Image; Union Docs; the Speed Art Museum and the Gene Siskel Film Center, among other international venues.
+Sasha's experimental films, usually shot in 16mm on a wind-up Bolex, embrace a personal, artisanal approach to craft.
+Since 2022, she has completed three new short essay films that turn an anti-colonial and feminist lens onto the history of photography and cinema – cyanotypes in Ghost Protists, magic lantern glass slides in Fragile, and popular romance in Ashes of Roses.
+She has had solo shows and retrospectives at Fisura Festival of Experimental Film, CDMX; the Library of Congress; Microscope Gallery in NYC, and ADA Gallery in Richmond, and screened at Kassel Dokfest, Rencontres Internationales Paris/Berlin; Anthology Film Archives; Pacific Film Archive; the Brooklyn Museum; the Museum of the Moving Image; Union Docs; the Speed Art Museum and the Gene Siskel Film Center, among other international venues.
 Selected festivals include IMAGES in Toronto, the Telluride Film Festival, the San Francisco International Film Festival, the Rotterdam, Tribeca, Ann Arbor, Woodstock, Chicago Underground, Big Sky Documentary, Vancouver International, Traverse Vidéo, and Palm Springs Film Festivals.

-Sasha has been a fellow at MacDowell, Yaddo, and the Virginia Center for the Creative Arts; was awarded a 2019-20 Virginia Museum of Fine Arts Fellowship, and is the 2016 recipient of the Helen Hill Award from the Orphan Film Symposium.
-A professor of Film and Art Foundation at VCU in Richmond, she is included in Edited By: Women Film Editors, a survey of women who "invented, developed, fine-tuned and revolutionized the art of film editing," and in the FemEx Film Archive, an ongoing collective archive of interviews with feminist experimental filmmakers.
+professor of Film and Art Foundation at VCU in Richmond, Sasha is included in Edited By: Women Film Editors, a survey of women who "invented, developed, fine-tuned and revolutionized the art of film editing," and in the FemEx Film Archive, an ongoing collective archive of interviews with feminist experimental filmmakers.

 Artist Profile in The Observers